tkdevops-commit/CentralHub/README.md

 - Date Interval Computation: Calculate date intervals seamlessly.
 - Real-Time Information Recording: Record and access essential information in real-time.
 - Workflow Streamlining: Simplify and automate workflows for improved efficiency.
+- Calendar binding: Mark calendar days for payment scheduling or other features.

 This project is freely available for sharing and use.
 I encourage individuals and organizations to leverage ProductiSuite to enhance their productivity and efficiency.
 Feel free to use, modify and distribute the code as needed.